sylhare/japanese/.github/docs/vocabulary-extraction.md

 **Vocabulary not extracted?**

-- Check table has exactly 5 columns (Hiragana, Kanji, Romaji, English, Type)
+- Check table has at least the mandatory columns (Hiragana, Romaji, English).
+Kanji, Type, and extra columns like Usage are optional.
 - Verify file is in `docs/lessons/` directory
 - Run `npm run extract-vocabulary` manually
 - Check console output for errors